Logos that last: Famous corporate and brand logo design

 The most recent update to the corporate brand logo, which has become one of the most famous brand logos in the world, was designed by someone called Lambie Nairn.
 Lambie-Nairn designed the new identity for the brand as an “evolution” intended to symbolise the modern positioning of the business as a flexible, vibrant, and digital company.

 The Dropbox logo has seen a few reiterations over the years, but its simple and effective design makes it one of the most memorable corporate brand logos for the digital era.
 The original logo was a blue box that indicated how useful the application was for storing information and documents.
 Today, the updated illustration is supposed to show a new personality, rife with creativity and development for the brand.

 Apparently, the new logo is supposed to suggest that Dropbox is more than just a great place to share things.
 The bright “collection of surfaces” in the graphic can be animated, and take on other colours besides the original “blue”.
 While some people feel uncomfortable with the change in pace for the company, others have shared their appreciation of how versatile the style can be.

 30. The Vodafone logo

-Last, but not least, the Vodafone logo was first designed by a global advertising firm known as “Saatchi & Saatchi”.
-The design group created the graphic mark in 1997 with a “speech mark” emblem to symbolise conversation and voice.
+Last, but not least, the Vodafone logo was first designed by Gary Broadbent, while working as Creative Director for the international agency, Springpoint.
+The “speech mark” emblem symbolises conversation and voice.
 The shape is a fantastic icon for a telecoms brand who wanted to show their devotion to inspiring simpler and more effective conversations between customers.

 The latest Vodafone identity is a re-imagining of the first logo, created for the modern age.
 Apparently, the red colouring is supposed to represent sound and passion, while the custom typeface shows off the modern nature of the business.